Last Updated on Samuel Franklinby

-A useful perk if you find yourself constantly being grabbed by captors from above as you get both an alert that can potentially save you and a get out of jail free card on top as well.
-Given this uses a vital active perk slot though and revives aren’t a significant cost in multiplayer it is hard to recommend particularly when most maps won’t even active this.
+A useful perk if you find yourself constantly being grabbed by captors from above as you get both an alert that can potentially save you and a get out of jail free card on top of that as well.
+Given this uses a vital active perk slot though and revives aren’t a significant cost in multiplayer it is hard to recommend particularly when most maps won’t even active this at all.

 Hover Boots (Active)

 For players that are still new to Deep Rock Galactic the hover boots perk can prove one of the best as it can prevent fall damage which is a common early game death.
 Outside of this use you’ll find the hover mildly useful in mining and movement but hardly game breaking.
 This is however one of the best perks for scout as it gives you a potential safety from fall damage when learning the class.

 For those that find themselves being a key mining collector for their team or like to play solo this quality of life buff can mean less return trips to the applicable drop off point.
 While far from game changing its location in the passive perk tree can make this a useful mid game perk investment as you advance through the perk tiers.

 One primarily for the multiplayer public game hunter who finds their teammates being less than careful with their weapons.
 It can also allow you to be a little more careless yourself if you like to spam area of effect weapons which makes it a good default if you like to spray and pray without thinking.